Coda-Coda/deepsea-1/README.md

+## About this fork
+The main branch of this (unofficial) fork includes various improvements not yet merged upstream.
+For example, this version is compatible with Coq 8.14 (rather than the original repository which uses Coq 8.9).
+Please feel free to examine the git history to see the other changes since the repositories diverged at [commit 603866](https://github.com/shentufoundation/deepsea/commit/60386608f23e5e316196ac73db417007783240d8).

 # The DeepSEA Language

 This codebase **may only be used for educational, research or evaluation purposes, and not for commercial use**.